luckiday/11-iot-platform/device-to-device/README.md

 Dropdown of all devices currently in server.
 Can connect multiple devices, using the same client app.py.

 To Do
+- Load server onto hosting website to allow for more flexibility
 - Message failing and recovery